 - Call 01895 853333

-- Drop into one of the Information Centres at our Uxbridge or Hayes campuses.
+- Drop into one of the Career Centres at our Uxbridge or Hayes campuses.
 They are open Monday to Friday between 9am and 5pm.
 (The centre on our Hayes Campus closes between 1-2pm.
 Evening appointments may also be available on request - call 01895 853333 for more details.)

 - Come along to an Open Day or book onto one of our Parent Tours.
 More details here.

 We are proud to have achieved the matrix quality of service kite mark for information, advice and guidance standards.

 Staff are here to offer you a friendly helping hand when you need it most.
 Whatever your concerns or worries they can provide you with the help and advice you need.
 They can help with personal issues, financial information, relationship advice, advice on childcare, information to help you keep safe and healthy and much more.